Brent Petersen

 10. Question: Does your department require a GRE, a Graduate Record Examination?

-Answer: As of 2023-July-25, a GRE is not required in this department, updated August 3, 2023.
+Answer: A GRE is not required in this department, updated July 14, 2026.

 11. Question: To apply to a degree program, do I need to have a supervisor?